How to Hike Centerpoint to Big Bluff (Goat Trail)

-Before you read any further, we wanted to clear up the trail name.
+We wanted to clarify the trail name before you read any further.
 There are a few names for hiking to this specific viewpoint in Buffalo National River.
+I saw it called a few different things on Instagram, so here it goes.

 So, if you see any of the following, you’re in the right place: